xmas7/xmas7-profile/README.md

 <h2 align="center"> Senior Full-stack Ruby Engineer </h2>

+A highly skilled professional software developer, a **technical lead** and an active **open source contributor** with over **10 years**' web programming experience.
+Specialized in **Ruby on Rails**, React and Node.js and mainly focused on **eCommerce**, web service APIs, third party integrations, speed optimizations and UI/UX as well.
-A highly skilled professional software developer who enjoys writing code that others can understand and follow.
-Passion for programming began when he was 11, after finding a critical issue on his favourite v-game and became a true lifelong enthusiast.
-He believes that programming is a way of thinking and a way of life.
-In the last 10 years, He has specialized in Ruby on Rails to build highly efficient and scalable applications.
-He likes to take on new challenges and wearing a lot of hats.
+Passion for programming began when 11 years old, after finding a critical issue on the favourite v-game and became a true lifelong **enthusiast**.
+Like to take on new **challenges** and wearing **a lot of hats**.

 <p align="right">10+ Years Software Experience</p>